drazdra/ollama-chats/README.md

 ## Changes (v.1.9.4 2024.04.27)
 * Minor bug fix, sometimes edited message for some strange reason of internal browser/vue interaction mechanics could double the edited text.
 Fixed now.

+## Changes (v.1.9.7 2024.05.09)
+### Major release
+* Huge new feature: Now we have RAG!
+You can now define any amount of data both per character and for all of characters.
+When you send new prompt, relevant information is searched for in these data storages and injected into the prompt.
+You can control how many memories are injected or disable it at all.
+I highly recommend running a second instance of Ollama on another port, configuration of my UI has a separate URL for that one.
+In this case your RAG won't slow down much new generations.
+If you use the same Ollama instance for RAG, the cache of an existing conversatoin is being erased in Ollama and the whole history is then recalculated, which takes huge time to complete.
+If you have 2 separate instances, that doesn't happen.
+I run at least 3 instances, 2 for 2 characters and 1 for embeddings, luckily, embedding models are tiny, less than 400mb usually, and models like llama3:8b q4 are very small, so 2 of them are easy to run on most computers.
+* Big new feature: Now it's possible to upload images!
+Although, the use is kind of limited, the only 2 models that support vision right now are llava and moondream.
+Also, i don't really see how it can be used in rpg :).
+By default only the last turn images are seen by a model, because vision is slow and takes a lot of time.
+* Invisible but important feature: now it single-message mode, which is a default one, when you send an empty message it is not added to the conversation and all and the AI replies to the previous chat log.
+That allows you to have a much better AI to AI conversations, as now there won't be something like "You: continue" in between their lines, confusing them :).
+Yet, in the multi-message mode, empty messages are still replaced with "continue" because in that mode AIs are totally clueless when question/answer pattern is broken.
+* New feature: Now there is a second list of models "embedding" models.
+Theoretically any models could do embeddings, but to avoid misuse i've created a separate list for these.
+To use new RAG feature you will need to download at least one embedding model.
+Do pull "nomic-embed-text" or "snowflake-arctic-embed:335m", whichever you feel like.
+* Major design change: I've added a background image to the chat, to make it more appealing to people who like everything flashy :).
+Don't worry, you can always open settings, go to background image and remove it, if you prefer a classic black background.
+Also, you can make it either fixed background that doesn't move or repeated vertically.
+* Minor feature: Now you can limit the height of the chat log if you don't like a long page.
+This way the chat log is scrolled separately within a small sub window.
+* Minor feature: You can see which memories were used from your list when the reply was generated.
+* Minor feature: I've added "storiesUI" configuration option.
+Now you can separately hide stories UI but it will still work under the hood.
+If you wish to completely disable stories, you have a separate "stories" option now.
+If you disable it, all messages will be seen by any character.
+* Minor feature: right click on AI's nick under the prompt will auto submit the prompt now, this way it's much easier to make them talk to each other :).
+* Minot design change: there is a lot of settings now, so i've finally grouped them into separate tabs.
+* Update: i've slightly improved speed of the chat log rendering, it's not like it would be slow on any of the modern computers with a reasonable long chat log, but it just irritates me that things can work much more efficiently, so i've fixed several most outcrying non-optimal things.
+* Update: i've removed separate proxy url, there were reasons for having it but i changed my mind.
+Now, if you use proxy, just use its url as a main one.
+No more "fall back" option.
+* Minor bug fix, if pulling a model returns an error, it will be shown.
+Also, list of models automatically reloaded now after the pull.
+* Minor bug fix, sometimes character selections could not be set automatically on character list changes.

 ## Bonus
 I did some experiments to find the meaningful parameter ranges for llama3:8b and wizardlm2:7b